Alexander Dubček: "Fraternal Intervention"

 In January 1969, Dubček was hospitalized in Bratislava complaining of a cold and had to cancel a speech.
 Rumors sprang up that his illness was radiation sickness and that it was caused by radioactive strontium being placed in his soup during his stay in Moscow in an attempt to kill him.
 However, a U.S. intelligence report discounted this for lack of evidence.
 Also that month, following the self-immolation of Jan Palach, reformers renewed their offensive against conservative hardliners.
 Dubček pledged to hold the line against both reformers and neo-Stalinists, but opposition was moving outside the party for tactical reasons.

 Dubček was forced to resign as First Secretary in April 1969, following the Czechoslovak Hockey Riots.
 The Soviets were not only alarmed by Dubček's failure to contain growing pressure to resume reforms but at their own failures to consolidate a neo-Stalinist regime under Indra or their other allies.
 Dubček was replaced by former reformer Gustav Husák, beginning a process of 'normalization' that would eventually purge two-thirds of the party and de-politicize the country.
 At the time, Leonid Brezhnev is supposed to have said: 'If we cannot find the puppets, then we will tie the strings to the leaders.'

 Though no longer party leader, Dubček had been re-elected to the Federal Assembly (as the federal parliament was renamed in 1969); Dubček became chairman on 28 April.
 Following the violent suppression of protests by new domestic Czech security forces, Dubček signed the 'baton law' into effect in August.
 Husák had sent this to the Federal Assembly to expand legal powers of suppression of dissent.
 Dubček would later call this the gravest mistake of his life.
 The baton law was widely seen as the end of hope for successful resistance.
-Despite his continued cooperation, Dubček was removed from parliamentary office on 15 October under Prime Minister Cernik's new government.
-Though Cernik tried to placate reformists, the new government's extreme anti-reformist faction, led by Deputy Party Chief Lubomír Štrougal, wanted to put Dubček on trial.
+Despite his continued cooperation, Dubček was removed from parliamentary office on 15 October under Prime Minister Černík's new government.
+Though Černík tried to placate reformists, the new government's extreme anti-reformist faction, led by Deputy Party Chief Lubomír Štrougal, wanted to put Dubček on trial.
 Husák, who styled himself as a post-ideological 'realist', as well as Moscow, wanted to avoid a destabilizing return to Stalinism.